awsdocs/aws-private-ca-user-guide/doc_source/PcaAuditReport.md

 1. For **Create a new S3 bucket**, choose **Yes** and type a unique bucket name or choose **No** and choose an existing bucket from the list\.

-   If you choose **Yes**, ACM PCA creates and attaches the necessary policy to your bucket\.
+   If you choose **Yes**, ACM Private CA creates and attaches the necessary policy to your bucket\.
 If you choose **No**, you must attach the following policy to your bucket before you can generate an audit report\.
 For instructions, see [How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)\.

    ```
    {